Types of Financial Aid Programs

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program is available to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
 Recipients of the TEACH Grant must serve as a full-time highly-qualified teacher at a low-income school for at least four academic years within eight calendar years after completing or withdrawing from the academic program for which the grant was received.
 If the teaching requirement is not met, the TEACH Grant funds received will be converted to a Federal Direct Unsubsidized Stafford Loan that must be repaid, with interest charged from the date of the TEACH Grant disbursement(s).
 To be eligible you must:

-The maximum annual ward amount is $4,000.
+The maximum annual award amount is $4,000.
 This maximum however can be reduced, based on the availability of federal funding.

 More specific information regarding the TEACH Grant can be found at the TEACH Grant Program Fact Sheet.